 - On This Page

-Different client software programs provide different feature sets in the Exchange 2010 environment, with Outlook 2010/2011 providing the richest user experience.
-The following summarizes recommended compatible versions of common email clients for use with Exchange 2010:
+Different client software programs provide different feature sets in the Exchange environment, with Outlook 2013 providing the richest user experience.

 - Outlook 2011 (for Macintosh)

-Outlook Web Access (OWA) allows you to connect to the Exchange Server by using only a Web browser.
+Outlook Web App (OWA) allows you to connect to the Exchange Server by using only a Web browser.
 No other client software is needed.
-OWA comes in two versions - Premium and Lite.
+OWA comes in two versions: Standard and Light.

-For instructions on connecting to the Exchange Server using Outlook Web Access, see Outlook Web Access and UW Exchange.
+For instructions on connecting to the Exchange Server using Outlook Web App, see Outlook Web App and UW Exchange.

 Any email client software program that uses the IMAP protocol can work with UW Exchange.
 UW Exchange does not support the POP3 protocol.